shenwei356/seqkit/benchmark/README.md

     ./plot.R -i benchmark.5tests.csv

-Plot for result of the tests of other functions in fakit:
+Plot for result of the tests of other functions in faskit:

-    ./plot.R -i benchmark.fakit.csv --width 5 --height 3
+    ./plot.R -i benchmark.faskit.csv --width 5 --height 3